truenas/documentation/content/TrueCommand/iSCSIManagement.md

 Click **Next**.

 Click **+ Block Devices** to add block devices.
-The **count** field creates a batch of ISCSI datastores with identical settings in the number specified.
+The **Count** field creates a batch of ISCSI datastores with identical settings in the number specified.

 ![iSCSICreateBlockDevice](/images/TrueCommand/2.1/iSCSICreateBlockDevice.png "iSCSI Create Block Device")